hyosung11/Launch-School/Courses/journal.md

 19:43 I finished ES6 Classes, but I need to make Anki cards and review the topics.

 20:50 Too tired to do Anki cards right now.
 Do them tomorrow.
 Good night.

+## 202203010 목요일

+06:08 In a study session with Alex.

+06:09 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 9.
+Built-in Constructors
+   * [x] 3.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 10.
+ES6 Classes
+   * [x] 4.
+Read *The Coding Career Handbook*, Chapter 5: From Junior to Senior

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 10.
+ES6 Classes
+   * [ ] 3.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 11.
+Practice Problems - Classes
+   * [ ] 4.
+SPOT Study Session
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 5: From Junior to Senior

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. None